It’s not just a form of art, it’s a way to translate images to consumer behavior actions, that sell your work.

 Being mindful of the sun will allow you to control the framing to make the most of the sun’s direction lighting your object and creating even stronger images.

-In general, the benefit of the sun is behind or to the side of you will result in a bluer Sky and avoid many light flares/glare (those circles of light created when light “hits” your lense.
+In general, the benefit of the sun being behind or to the side of you will result in a bluer Sky and avoid many light flares/glare (those circles of light created when light “hits” your lense.

 This will also help you plan the day’s work with natural light.